Olvera Street: History

+The street has variously been known as Placita Olvera, Calle de los Vignes, Vine Street, and Wine Street.

 Early days

 Los Angeles was founded in 1781 by Spanish pobladores (settlers), on a site southeast of today's Olvera Street near the Los Angeles River.
 They consisted of 11 families—44 men, women, and children — and were accompanied by a few Spanish soldiers.
-They had come from nearby Mission San Gabriel Arcángel to establish a secular pueblo on the banks of the Porciúncula River at the Indian village of Yang-na.
+They had come from nearby Mission San Gabriel Arcángel to establish a secular pueblo on the banks of the Porciúncula River at the Indian village of Yaanga.
 Of the 44 original pobladores [colonists] who founded Los Angeles, only two were white, […] Of the other 42, 26 had some degree of African ancestry and 16 were Indians or mestizos [people of mixed Spanish and Indian blood]. — William M. Mason, 1975 The new town was named El Pueblo de Nuestra Señora Reina de los Ángeles.
 Priests from San Gabriel established an asistencia (a sub-mission), the Nuestra Señora Reina de los Angeles Asistencia, to tend to their religious needs.
 The pueblo eventually built its own parish church, known today as the "Old Plaza Church."
 The original 18th-century plaza was approximately a block north and west of the present one.
 Unpredictable flooding forced the settlers to abandon the original site and move to higher ground in the early 1800s, with the current Plaza at the center of the newly moved pueblo.

 Spanish colonial rule lasted until Mexican independence in 1821.
 This period saw Los Angeles's first streets and adobe buildings.
 During Mexican rule, which lasted twenty-six years, the Plaza was the heart of a vibrant ethnic Californio community life in Los Angeles and was the center of an economy based upon farming in the former flood plain, supplemented with cattle ranching.